-When the new military superintendent for the summer of 1903 arrived in Sequoia National Park he had already faced many challenges.
-Born in Kentucky during the Civil War, Charles Young had early set himself a course that took him to places where a black man was not often welcome.
-He was the first black to graduate from the white high school in Ripley, Ohio, and through competitive examination he won an appointment to the US Military Academy at West Point in 1884.
-He went on to graduate with his commission, only the third black man to do so.
+When Captain Charles Young, the new military superintendent, arrived in Sequoia and General Grant national parks, he had already faced many challenges.
+Born into slavery in Kentucky during the Civil War, Young's life took him to places where a Black man was rarely welcome.
+He was the first African American to graduate from the white high school in Ripley, Ohio.
+Through competitive examination, he won an appointment to the US Military Academy at West Point in 1884.
+After years of struggle, he went on to graduate with his commission, only the third Black man to do so.